 Later, Mary Moriah (Buckingham) Stafford came to live in the Sellers home to help provide care for the boys.

-Four years after his wife's death, George married Dr. Annie Stanley, on June 23, 1915.
-Annie was an osteopathic physician.
+Four years after his wife's death, on June 23, 1915, George married Dr. Annie Stanley ( ? - ? ), an osteopathic physician.
 They enjoyed more than two decades of marriage.
 Annie's role as step-mother allowed them to bring back George's youngest, Vina, to be raised to adulthood in their home.

 In the winter of 1936, George contracted a life-threatening case of pneumonia.
 His health sunk ever lower, and on Feb.
 25, 1936, at the age of 74, he succumbed at home in Isabel.
 His remains were laid to rest in Isabel beside his first wife, Nona, following a funeral at the Methodist church.
 An obituary in the Barber County Index stated that he was "one of Isabel's oldest settlers.... he was a good man, kindly, honest and just, and was one of the pioneer builders of the community."